CypherPotato/copilot4/README.md

 And some of the features I plan to add soon:
 - **Multi-modal chat**: for models that support multi-modal conversations (images, documents), allow attaching them.
-- **Memory support**: embed a memory database through an alternative model.
 - **RAG support**: add support for RAG mechanisms.
 I still have to figure out how to do this.

 To get started, build or download the Copilot4 distributable, then make your first run.
 After that, open it again and type `/config`.
 There, you can define your own models definitions by the template: